When you are trying to install NetBeans IDE 8.2 RC in your Linux-based system, it shows you the error “No compatible JDK was found.”

-First, you need to verify whether JDK is available in your system to check JDK is install or not type
+First, you need to verify whether JDK is available in your system to check JDK is installed or not type the following command

-If the output displays the JDK version, JDK is already installed, but you need to install JDK 8 or change the default JDK version.
+The above output displays the JDK versions which mean JDK is already installed, but you need to install JDK 8 or change the default JDK version.

-A few simple command which you need to pass to install JDK 8, First we will check and update the repository then we will install OpenJDK 8
+A few simple commands which you need to pass to install JDK 8, First we will update the official repository then we will install OpenJDK 8.

 sudo apt update sudo apt install openjdk-8-jdk

-OpenJDK 8 is installed in you system,after this check the java version to check pass
+OpenJDK 8 is installed in your system, after this check the java version.